 How to test if Facebook Pixel works on your website

-Once you have installed the Facebook Pixel on your WordPress website, you should check if it is working.
-This step is important because if your pixel isn't working, you won't be able to track events, optimize ads, and increase conversions.
+Once you have installed the Facebook Pixel on your WordPress website, you may want to check if it is working.
+This step is essential because if your pixel isn't working, you won't be able to track events, optimize ads, and increase your conversions.

-Once you have the plugin installed, visit your website using the Chrome browser and click on it.
-If the installation was successful, your pixel will be triggered and you should see a notification like the one above.
-If not, you will see something like the image below.
+Once you've installed the plugin, visit your website using your Chrome-based browser and click on it.
+If the installation was successful, your pixel will fire and you should see a notification like the one above.
+If not, you'll see something like the image below.

 That's it!
-You have successfully installed the Facebook Pixel code on your WordPress website.
+You've successfully installed the Facebook Pixel code on your WordPress website.
 If you have any problems, you can always reconfigure the pixel using one of the methods above.

-Let's first clarify what the acronyms stand for:
+Let's start by explaining what the acronyms represent: